Docs

 }

-Assigning Server-Side Data to the Drag Source
+Assigning Server-Side Data to Drag Source

 It’s possible to set any Java object as the server-side drag data for the drag source.
 This data is provided on the DropEvent when the drop occurs on a valid drop target, if it’s inside the same UI (browser window / tab) as the drag source component.